 - Customer centric, channel agnostic and device agnostic are essential for the work I do.
 Digital data silos are a ridiculous hang up from the past

 - Complete and that has been deduplicated to stop me wasting effort

 - Structured to save me time, and contextualized to make it more useful

 - Behavioral and experiential, one without the other is very limiting

 - Detailed and granular so deeper analytics can be done

 - Enriched with other data sources to facilitate better insight and has key features already built in

 Did I miss anything?
 Please comment if you can think of anything else you want from Better Big Data.

-When it comes to developing our Customer Data Platform, Celebrus spend a lot of time focussing on creating Extraordinary Data, that is data which enables our clients to deliver extraordinary results.
-We put many hours of time into shifting the data quality issue into collection so that our clients don’t have problems as the start to analyse, model and operationalise our data.
+When it comes to developing our Customer Data Platform, Celebrus spend a lot of time focusing on creating Extraordinary Data, that is data which enables our clients to deliver extraordinary results.
+We put many hours of time into shifting the data quality issue into collection so that our clients don’t have problems as the start to analyze, model and operationalize our data.